andrewdavidsmith/transferase/docs/r.md

 makes each query faster.
 You can't do anything else with an MQuery object, and you can't examine its internals.

-There are methods associated with MQuery object that you should be using.
+There are no meaningful methods associated with MQuery object that you should be using.
 The only uses of MQuery objects is passing them to the `do_query` method of the MClient class.

 Examples:
 ```R